liferay-search/liferay-docs/en/developer/customization/articles/50-product-navigation/01-intro.markdown

 ![Figure 5: By default, the User Personal Menu contains the signed-in user's avatar, which opens the user's settings when selected.](../../images/user-personal-menu.png)

 Although Liferay's default User Personal Menu is bare-bones, you can add more functionality to fit your needs.
-Unlike other product navigation menus (e.g., Product Menu), the User Personal Bar does not require the extension/creation of Panel Categories and Panel Apps.
+Unlike other sharepoint navigation menus (e.g., Product Menu), the User Personal Bar does not require the extension/creation of Panel Categories and Panel Apps.
 It uses another common Liferay framework for providing functionality: